Camera-aware Label Refinement for Unsupervised Person Re-identification: Conclusion

 \section{Conclusion}

 In this study, we introduce a novel Camera-Aware Label Refinement (CALR) framework designed to address the challenges of unsupervised person Re-ID by clustering intra-camera similarity.
 Our approach aims to mitigate the feature distribution bias and the inherent label noise caused by the camera bias.
 Specifically, we employ a camera alignment module to mitigate the camera distribution discrepancy.
 In terms of inherent label noise, we argue that feature distribution in a single camera has less intra-identity variance and intra-camera similarity relies on the appearance of the person instead of environmental factors.
 Therefore, performing intra-camera training obtains reliable local labels.
 We further design a criterion to select pivots to refine global clusters with local results.
 The refined global pseudo labels are adopted to compute the intra-camera contrastive loss for model updating.
-Extensive experiments demonstrate that our proposed CALR effectively improves the performance of an existing Re-ID model.
+Extensive experiments on Market1501, DukeMTMC-reID, MSMT17 and Veri-776 demonstrate that our proposed CALR effectively improves the re-identification performance.

 \begin{IEEEbiography}[{ }]{Pengna Li} is currently pursuing Ph.D. degree with the Institute of Artificial Intelligence and Robotics, Xi’an Jiaotong University, Xi'an, China.
 She received her bachelors from the Institute of Automation, Xi’an Jiaotong University in 2021.
-Her research interests include computer vision, deep learning and person re-identification. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Kangyi Wu} received the B.S. degree in control science and engineering from the Xi’an Jiaotong University, Xi’an, China, in 2022.
+Her research interests include computer vision, person re-identification and visual navigation. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Kangyi Wu} received the B.S. degree in control science and engineering from the Xi’an Jiaotong University, Xi’an, China, in 2022.
 He is currently pursuing Ph.D. degree with the Institute of Artificial Intelligence and Robotics, Xi’an Jiaotong University, Xi'an, China.
 His research interests include computer vision, deep learning, person re-identification and talking face generation. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Wenli Huang} received the Ph.D. degree from Xi’an Jiaotong University, Xi'an, China, in 2023.
 She is currently a Lecturer with the Ningbo University of Technology.
 Her research interests include deep learning and computer vision, with a focus on image inpainting, image restoration, image generation and person re-identification. \end{IEEEbiography}